-In 1994 he won the Competition Josep Mirabent i Magrans for young musicians, with which he studied conducting and composition with Lou Harrison, Laszlo Heltay and Diego Masson, at the Dartington International Summer School.
+In 1994 he won the Josep Mirabent i Magrans Competition for young musicians, with which he studied conducting and composition with Lou Harrison, Laszlo Heltay and Diego Masson, at the Dartington International Summer School.
 In 2005 he received a special mention of the selection jury of the Besançon International Competition for Young Conductors, and won the assistant conductor position of Salvador Mas and Manel Valdivieso in the National Youth Orchestra of Catalonia.
-In 2016 he was finalist of the IV International Conducting Competition of the Córdoba Symphony Orchestra.
-Along with his music studies he graduated as Electric Engineer.
-His project on a computer-assisted piano tuning method was awarded by the prize of the Industrial Engineers Association of Catalonia.
+In 2016 he was finalist of the IV International Conducting Competition of the Cordoba Symphony Orchestra.
+Along with his music studies he graduated as Electric Engineer at the Higher Technical School of Industrial Engineering of Barcelona.
+His final project on a computer-assisted piano tuning method was awarded by the prize of the Industrial Engineers Association of Catalonia.

-Copyright © 2015 by Xavier Pagès-Corella.
+Copyright © 2018 by Xavier Pagès-Corella.
 All rights reserved worldwide.
+Cookies Policy.